kopertop/cli-ai-code-review/README.md

 # Usage

-With changes in your current git directory, run:
+With changes staged in your current git directory, run:

 ```
 npx cli-ai-code-review
 ```

-This will submit the output of a `git diff` to ChatGPT
+This will submit the output of a `git diff --staged` to ChatGPT